 St Christopher's works in partnership with its foster carers on behalf of Local Authorities to provide a high level of quality care for children and young people.
 St Christopher's foster carers are supported by supervising social workers and support workers.
-In addition, individual foster carers and the service as a whole are supported by two education consultants, a consultant psychiatrist and clinical psychologist.
+In addition, individual foster carers and the service as a whole are supported by an education consultant, a psychologist and a music therapist.
 Foster carers work with the children placed with them, to achieve stability for the child and positive outcomes in accordance with the child's care plan.

 St Christopher's works with its foster carers and supports them to facilitate and promote contact between a child and their family; to ensure that rehabilitation is achieved where appropriate, or to maintain positive links if a return home is not possible.
-St Christopher's staff work with foster carers to promote the stability and well-being of children placed, including their well-being post-18 years.
+St Christopher's staff work with foster carers to promote the stability and well being of children placed, including their well being post-18 years.